 “His temperament has calmed down some; he was never high strung just always seemed fresh or irritable, 90% of that has gone away.
 He’s more pleasurable to be around.
 I guess before he was just hangry,” Schmidt laughs.

 Vitalize Equine Digest More Plus is a pelleted top-dress supplement that contains Amaferm® for increased digestibility, MOS for sequestering pathogens, and biotin and zinc for coat and hoof health.
 It provides an easy, convenient way to enhance digestive health for horses of all ages and performance statuses when adequate protein, vitamins and minerals are already received through fortified feed and premium forage.
 Amaferm® is a precision prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
 It is research-proven to significantly increase intake, digestion and absorption improving gut health.

-Vitalize Alimend is a natural product that contains a unique blend of: MHB3® Hyaluronan, H. erinaceous (Lion’s mane) extract, and AO-Biotics® that supports gastric health and GI tissue in horses.
+Vitalize Alimend is a natural product that contains a unique blend of: MHB3® Hyaluronan, H. erinaceous (Lion’s mane) extract, and Amaferm® that supports digestion, hindgut health, and nutrient absorption in horses.
 It provides 24/7 stomach comfort and relieves equine gastric issues commonly associated with training, traveling and performance without altering stomach pH or hindering digestion.
-AO-Biotics is a precision prebiotic designed to boost animal resilience to challenges and is research-proven to significantly increase intake, digestion, and absorption improving gut health, as well as boost animal resilience to challenges.
+Amaferm is a precision prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
+It is research-proven to significantly increase intake, digestion, and absorption improving gut health, as well as boost animal resilience to challenges.

 Flash now cleans up his grain immediately instead of leaving any trace behind between meals.
 He nibbles hay all day, but he’s definitely eating better, keeping his weight up and looking and acting better, all thanks to the Vitalize supplements.